LumiaHuan/Algorithm/README.md

    * Parentheses: uses a stack to determine whether string's parentheses are properly balanced.
    * Prints the binary representation of number N
    * add peek()
+   * InfixToPostfix:converts an arithmetic expression from in- ﬁx to postﬁx.